The time-honored measuring stick of “Can It Run Crysis?” doesn’t carry importance anymore.

-First, you should know why we’re even using benchmarking software and why it’s crucial to know which is the best.
+First, you should know why we’re even using benchmarking software and why it’s crucial to know which is the top.
 There are various reasons why you might want to benchmark your GPU, but the most common one is to know how much intensity your graphics card can handle.

 We also need to discuss the diverse methods of benchmarking.
 On the surface, this may seem like a simple stress test, but if we dig a little deeper, there are clearly two distinct ways of benchmarking your graphics card.